The latest information about Coronavirus can be found here

 The condensate drainage pipe is a plastic pipe (typically grey or white in colour) coming from the bottom of your boiler.
 It is likely that this pipe is frozen if:

-If you are away this winter you should keep your central heating on at a low level and leave the loft hatch open slightly to allow warm air to circulate in the loft space.
+If you are away this winter, you should keep your central heating on at a low level and leave the loft hatch open slightly to allow warm air to circulate in the loft space.
 If you require assistance to drain down your heating system/turn off your water supply, please call us on 0344 800 3800 and we will arrange this for you.
-Seven to ten day’s notice is required and you must advise us when you will be returning so that we can make arrangements to refill your system.
+We’ll need 7-10 days notice of this and you must tell us when you’ll be returning so that we can make arrangements to refill your system.

 If you expect low temperatures while you are away, pour some salt into the toilet pan and other waste pipes to stop the water from freezing.
 Do not forget to make arrangements for emergency access to your home before your leave.
 If you are going away for an extended period, you should provide us with a contact number and an address of a key holder to your property.
 Ask someone to check your home regularly while you are away.